-The latest North East public opinion figures[i] back up calls from health groups for”.
-They also comes as tobacco companies have been accused of using social media influencers worldwide using popular influencers on Facebook and Instagram.
+The latest North East public opinion figures[i] back up calls from health groups for new measures to reduce smoking and create a “smokefree generation”.
+They also comes as tobacco companies have been accused of using social media influencers to promote smoking to millions of young followers worldwide using popular influencers on Facebook and Instagram.

 Fresh and former North East smoker Maggie Bratton, who developed smoking-related mouth cancer aged just 45, are backing calls from organisations nationally for an annual fixed charge on tobacco multinationals to fund measures to help smokers quit and prevent young people from smoking.

 Maggie said: “I started smoking cigarettes when I was about 15.
 A lot of people smoked then but the risks of smoking and the sheer number of cancers and diseases which smoking causes were just not as well-known as they are now.
 I certainly didn’t realise the impact it would have on my life and it makes me angry that the tobacco companies knew so much about the health risks.